-Charging stop, DHW tank with 1 temperature sensor
+DHW tank with 1 temperature sensor:

-When the measured DHW temperature S6 gets higher than the charging-stop temperature, the DHW heating pump P2 is switched OFF.
+When the measured DHW temperature (S6) gets higher than the desired DHW temperature, the DHW heating pump (P2) is switched OFF.
 A post-run time can be set.
+The motorized control valve (M1) will hereafter maintain the desired flow temperature in the heating circuit.

-Charging stop, DHW tank with 2 temperature sensors
+DHW tank with 2 temperature sensors:

-When the measured DHW temperature S6 gets 2 K higher than the heating-start temperature AND the lower tank temperature S8 gets higher than the heating-stop temperature, the DHW heating pump P2 is switched OFF.
+When the measured DHW temperature (S6) gets higher than the desired DHW temperature and the lower temperature (at S8) gets higher than the cut-out temperature, the DHW heating pump (P2) is switched OFF.
 A post-run time can be set.
+The motorized control valve (M1) will hereafter maintain the desired flow temperature in the heating circuit.